serenorg/serendb/docs/storage_controller.md

 The `diesel` crate is used for defining models & migrations.

-Running a local cluster with `cargo neon` automatically starts a vanilla postgress process to host the storage controller’s database.
+Running a local cluster with `cargo serendb` automatically starts a vanilla postgress process to host the storage controller’s database.

 ### Diesel tip: migrations